iharshchauhan/new-website/content/projects/ai-dynamic-pricing/results.md

 **Differentiator:** Not just "built a model" — proved business value with backtest, addressed ethics concerns, and made it explainable for stakeholder adoption.

----

-*Built as an AI Product Manager portfolio project demonstrating end-to-end ML product development from problem definition to production-ready system.*